-DRM looks forward to celebrating with you the extraordinary accomplishments of its exceptional honorees as well as the life altering work its staff does every single day of the year at our 2022 Breaking Barriers Virtual Gala on Thursday, April 28.
+DRM looks forward to celebrating with you the extraordinary accomplishments of its exceptional honorees as well as the life-altering work its staff does every single day of the year at our 2022 Breaking Barriers Awards Gala on Thursday, May 12.
 To learn more, click here.

 Join our mailing list to receive updates about Disability Rights Maryland.